 - Narrow your target audience: Targeting a super-specific audience can facilitate the funnel of your dollars to the audience possibly to convert.
 For example, on Facebook, you’ll be able to target ads supported by numerous demographic parameters like age, location, interests, etc.

-- Run A/B tests: Use automated testing to search out out what works for your goals, and use those insights to drop ads that aren’t generating results.
+- Run A/B tests: Use automated testing to search out what works for your goals, and use those insights to drop ads that aren’t generating results.

 Maximize Ad Generated Revenue